House of Filicaja: Baccio da Filicaja

-Some authors believe that he is the same 'Bacho de Filicaya' who appeared in Buenos Aires as a merchant in 1611.
-This Bacho, in 1613, built the first city council building and the San Martín de Tours hospital.
-In 1619, he was tasked with reinforcing the prison walls of the Cabildo 'for the security of the detainees.'
-However, this 'Bacho de Filicaya' would have been 32 years old in 1611 (while Baccio would have been 36).
-Despite the many coincidences (a Baccio da Filicaja disappeared in the Atlantic in 1610 while en route to Brazil; a nearly coeval Bacho de Filicaya appeared in Buenos Aires in 1611; the latter was assigned engineering and architectural tasks, while the former was an engineer/architect), no documents have yet been found to support the—albeit likely—hypothesis that they were the same person.
+Some authors have proposed that Baccio da Filicaja may be identical with a figure named "Bacho de Filicaya," who appeared in Buenos Aires as a merchant in 1611.
+This individual reportedly constructed the city's first council building and the San Martín de Tours hospital in 1613 and, in 1619, was charged with reinforcing the prison walls of the Cabildo "for the security of the detainees."
+However, this identification remains speculative.
+The Buenos Aires Bacho de Filicaya would have been approximately 32 years old in 1611, whereas Baccio da Filicaja would have been 36.
+Despite several similarities—including their near contemporaneity, technical expertise in engineering and construction, and the disappearance of Baccio da Filicaja shortly before the appearance of Bacho de Filicaya in Buenos Aires—no documentary evidence has been found to conclusively support the hypothesis that they were the same individual.

 Vincenzo da Filicaja

-In 1642, Vincenzo da Filicaja was born in Florence, who a few decades later would gain fame and prestige as a poet.
-More than in Florence, Vincenzo resided in Filicaja, which he fondly referred to by its old name, Figline.
-At the age of forty, he composed and published his first poetic works, which brought him fame, thanks in part to his cultural partnership and friendship with Queen Christina of Sweden, who had converted to Catholicism and was living in Rome.
-He distanced himself from 'Marinism' and showed greater interest in sacred, philosophical, or political themes.
-It is recorded that in 1687, the Queen of Sweden helped the poet pay the tuition at the Tolomei School for his son, Braccio.
-Indeed, the poet lived his life under financial constraints, always hesitant to accept public positions for fear of losing his freedom; and Christina was generous with her assistance.
-After Christina's death, Vincenzo was forced to seek practical sources of support, eventually securing a position for his son Baccio as a page at the Medici court.
-However, Braccio died young, and the poet finally decided to accept the position of senator 'not out of ambition but out of necessity.'
-He was later appointed Commissioner of Volterra and then of Pisa.
-He died in Florence in 1707 of a 'chest illness' and was buried in the chapel of St. Julian in the church of St. Pier Maggiore.
-When the church was demolished at the end of the 18th century, a memorial plaque was placed in his honor in the Basilica of Santa Croce.
+Vincenzo da Filicaja was born in Florence in 1642.
+He later gained prominence as a poet and intellectual.
+Although Florentine by birth, he spent much of his life at Filicaja, which he continued to refer to by its earlier name, Figline.
+At around the age of forty, he published his first poetic works, which brought him public recognition.
+His reputation was enhanced by his cultural association and friendship with Christina, Queen of Sweden, who, after converting to Catholicism, resided in Rome.

+Filicaja distanced himself from the prevailing literary style of Marinism and instead focused on sacred, philosophical, and political themes.
+In 1687, Christina of Sweden reportedly assisted him financially by paying the tuition fees at the Tolomei School for his son Braccio.
+Throughout his life, Filicaja experienced persistent financial difficulties and was reluctant to accept public office, fearing it would compromise his intellectual independence.
+Christina's patronage played a significant role in alleviating these constraints.

+Following Christina's death, Filicaja sought more stable sources of income.
+He succeeded in obtaining a position for his son Baccio as a page at the Medici court.
+After the early death of his son Braccio, Filicaja accepted the office of senator, reportedly "not out of ambition but out of necessity."
+He was subsequently appointed Commissioner of Volterra and later of Pisa.

+Vincenzo da Filicaja died in Florence in 1707 from what contemporary sources described as a "chest illness."
+He was buried in the Chapel of Saint Julian in the church of San Pier Maggiore.
+When the church was demolished at the end of the 18th century, a commemorative plaque was placed in his honour in the Basilica of Santa Croce.